TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Heist.md

 <br />

-We will start cracking the `type 5` one.
+We will start by cracking the `Type 5` hash.

-The simplest way to crack it is to use `John the Ripper`:
+The easiest way to crack it is by using `John the Ripper`:

 <br />